ox-it/mox-blog/content/oxford-term-dates.rst

 :author: Chris Northwood

-Just a quick update here from the offices of Mobile Oxford - but if you're a member of Oxford University and develop websites in Python, you'll undoubtedly find it more useful from time-to-time to represent dates in Oxford format - Term, Week, Year, as opposed to a typical calendar date.
+Just a quick update here from the offices of Mobile Oxford - but if you're a member of University of Oxford and develop websites in Python, you'll undoubtedly find it more useful from time-to-time to represent dates in Oxford format - Term, Week, Year, as opposed to a typical calendar date.
 We've had the same issue, and developed some code to